r00t-3xp10it/redpill/lib/Exfiltration/readme.md

    Alternatively -api 'curl' Or -api 'ifconfig' API's can be invoked to resolve address location without the need of admin privileges.
+   Remark: Parameter -detail 'true' (verbose outputs) its available by invoking 'GeoCoordinateWatcher' Or 'ifconfig' API's functions.
 ```